Grounding (grounding)

 Fields used by the grounding branch:

-• generation: used (upstream) to create claims
+• output: used (upstream) to create claims

 • context: used (directly) as evidence text for support verification